not-jakob/blog_builder/README.md

 > [!NOTE]
-> You need to have access to the jai compiler in order to use this program.
+> You need access to the jai compiler in order to use this program.

 # Blog Builder

-This is a simple ~400 line program that puts different html snippets together to build a blog.
+This is a simple ~400 line program that assembles different html snippets together to build a blog.

 ## Folder structure:
 The program expects an `in` folder and will create an `out` folder where the final blog will be placed.
 In general, every file and folder in `in` will be copied to the `out` folder.
 However, there are some special folders and files inside `in` that the program will look for:

 ### Root Folder
 In the root folder you can create files that you want to be at the root of your website, like a homepage for example.
-Together
+These files will be processed with the templates described below.

 ### Template Folder
 In the `templates` folder you will find a `head.html`, `header.html` and `footer.html` file.